taurus-org/taurus/doc/source/devel/examples.rst

 Examples
 ========

-Here you will find a host of example figures with the code that generated them.
+Here you will find a set of example figures with the code that generated them.

 In order for the examples to work on your computer, you need to have a Tango device server running.
 The following section explains how to do this.